jdillworth/django-cedictionary/README.md

-Note: This modules is alpha and not yet fully functional.
+Note: This module is alpha and not yet fully functional.
 It has models and a management command to load data, but has no views, templates or admin.

 # django-cedictionary